xmb9/Priism/BUILDING.md

 ``image.bin`` MUST be a SH1MMER Legacy image.

-Further instruction will be added later.
+Further instructions will be added later.